Battlefield: Bad Company 2: Plot

-The game begins in October 1944, as a group of U.S. commandos infiltrate an Imperial Japanese Naval Landing Forces-controlled island in the Sea of Japan as part of "Operation Aurora."
-They secure a Japanese scientist who was working on a secret scalar weapon and escape the island on a submarine.
-However, as foreshadowed by the scientist's warnings, the commandos witness the weapon firing and subsequently perish from the resulting tsunami, sparking a myth within the U.S. Army.
+In October 1944, a special forces group of U.S. commandos infiltrate an Imperial Japanese Naval Landing Forces-controlled island in the Sea of Japan as part of "Operation Aurora".
+On the island, the team secure a Japanese scientist who seeks to defect, who had been working a special weapons project for Japan known as "Scalar" - a massive electromagnetic pulse weapon.
+Shortly after escaping with the scientist aboard a captured submarine, the team witness the weapon being fired, causing a tsunami that kills both them and the scientist.